jpenca/spinal-docs/README.md

 try different tracks, e.g. `trig sd 1^16'4` for the snare-drum track. also try different ranges, such as `2^8'4`. the interval `'4` is optional.
 For example, try: `1^16`.
-The interval is then simply `1`. after each change, listen closely to the pattern you created.
-Look at the sequencer and how the trigs are placed.
+The interval is then simply `1`.

+- After each change, listen closely to the pattern you created.
+- Look at the sequencer and how the trigs are placed.

 You will master the spinal language quickly.

 ## events on a grid